 Being late to our Catholic church was unnecessarily jarring, because the whole building was brightly lit by an enormous skylight.
 If we didn’t time the lateness just right (like coming in during the songs, for example), then we came in when everyone was already quietly seated.
 To minimize the disruption, my family always came in through the back entrance.

 In those days, the Catholic church in my hometown of Southern California was so crowded that occasionally there was standing room only and we had to stand in the back against the wall.
-Then usually, a volunteer usher would parade us to some empty chairs crowded in between other people or break us up into smaller family units to sit separately.
+Then usually, a volunteer usher would parade us to some empty chairs in between other people or break us up into smaller family units.
 Sometimes there were only empty chairs in another section, and we’d have to slink around the edges of the back walls to get there.

 After a few more weekends of humiliation, I decided that I didn’t want to go to church anymore until I could also have communion.